 Teaching Assistants work in a support role in the classroom giving additional help to students with learning needs and others.
 A small number of students follow individual programmes, which are designed to improve their basic literacy and numeracy skills.
-A Foundation Learning Programme runs in Years 7 - 11 targeted at those young people who require significant input for literacy and numeracy.
-Additionally, the department has a 'Thrive' approach and some students benefit from bespoke intervention to address their particular social and emotional needs.
+A Foundation Learning Programme runs in Years 7 - 11 targeted at those young people who require significant input for literacy.
+Additionally, some students benefit from bespoke intervention to address their particular social and emotional needs.